Villanuevand/deployment-circleci-gh-pages/README.md

 Action failed: ./scripts/deploy.sh build
 ```

-Push any change to `master` branch, check the build in Circle Ci, and enjoy how push automatycally to your `gh-page` branch.
+Push any change to `master` branch, check the build in Circle Ci, and enjoy how push automatically to your `gh-page` branch.

 **¡Feel free to contribute!**